 - Season to taste with salt and freshly ground black pepper.

 - Finally, serve the vegan chili over rice, crushed baby potatoes (as pictured), or spoon inside a large baked potato.
 Garnish with fresh parsley.
-See headnote for additional non-vegan toppings.
+See the headnote for additional non-vegan toppings.